Skip to main content

 Types of Cloud Rendering Services

-Not all cloud rendering works the same way.
-The market breaks down into three distinct models, each with different trade-offs.
+Not all cloud rendering services work the same way.
+The market breaks down into three distinct service models, each with different trade-offs for cost, control, and complexity.

-This model works well for studios that need reliable, repeatable rendering without dedicating staff to infrastructure management.
+This model works well for studios that need reliable, repeatable cloud based rendering without dedicating staff to infrastructure management.
 The trade-off is less granular control over the rendering environment — you work within the farm's supported software stack rather than customizing every detail.
+For a detailed look at what makes this model different, see our guide to fully managed render farms.

 DIY Cloud Infrastructure (IaaS)